 Challenging STEM Curriculum

-At Tapia Camps, campers are not limited to just one interest; they are able to focus on multiple STEM subjects throughout the week.
-Campers learn directly from Rice University students, with course material designed by research members, led by the camp director Professor Paul Hand.
-Students get to enjoy the college experience while interacting with professors, STEM professionals, and Professor Richard Tapia, recipient of the National Medal of Science.
+At Tapia Camps, campers will focus on two STEM subjects throughout the week: College Admissions and Carbon Storage projects.
+Campers learn directly from Rice University students, with course material designed by researchers led by the camp director, Professor Paul Hand.
+Students enjoy the college experience while interacting with professors, STEM professionals, and Professor Richard Tapia, recipient of the National Medal of Science.

 To have a successful career in STEM, and in other fields, individuals must be able to communicate their ideas effectively and be able to work in teams.
 Campers learn and practice public speaking skills and collaborate with fellow students to complete STEM projects.
 At the end of the camp, campers present their final projects in front of professors, students, and Dr. Richard Tapia.